dengke-li/productCategory/README.md

 by default mlflow_training_workflow DAG is scheduled monthly, and inference_model_task DAG is scheduled daily.
-But you can also trigger it manually by click triangle button, run mlflow_training_workflow firstly, it will run training for all clients in data/train folder, once success, you can run inference_model_task, it will run inference for all clients in data/prediction.
+But you can also trigger it manually by click triangle button, run mlflow_training_workflow firstly, it will run training for all clients in data/train folder, once success, you can run inference_model_task, it will run inference for all clients in data/prediction, and generate result in results folder.

 Reference: https://airflow.apache.org/docs/apache-airflow/stable/start.html